 Which Methodology is Right for You?
 Qualitative?
 Quantitative?
 Or Both?

-As marketing researchers, we’re often asked about the differences between conducting qual vs quant research and when to choose one over the other.
-At its most basic, qualitative can provide answers to questions that start with ‘what’ and ‘why.’
-Quantitative research answers questions about ‘how many,’ ‘how much,’ and ‘how often.’
-While that distinction is helpful, it does not go far enough in describing the core benefits of each research approach and determining which is right for your needs.
+As insights partners, we’re often asked about the differences between conducting qual vs. quant research and when to choose one over the other.
+At its most basic, qualitative can provide answers to questions that start with “what” and “why.”
+Quantitative insights can answer questions about “how many,” “how much,” and “how often.”
+While that distinction is helpful, it does not go far enough in describing the core benefits of each approach and determining which is right for your needs.

 Marketers should begin by considering the following: